ravi-kumar7/documentation/docs/device-connect/transactions.md

 ## Webhook Integration

-FinBox fires a webhook when a user's data is featurized.
-You have to register your webhook address with FinBox.
-Upon receipt of the webhook, you can query the insights API to update the results in your back-end.
+FinBox fires a webhook when a user's results are updated.
+Upon receipt of the webhook, you can query the insights API to fetch these results.

 The webhook payload has the following keys: